Kipeá language: Grammar

 The morphology of the Kipeá language is predominantly isolating and analytic, unusual for a language native to the Americas.

 Clauses with one-argument verbs show the verb–intransitive subject order, and those with two-argument verbs show verb–transitive (direct) object–transitive subject, where the transitive subject is marked by the ergative preposition no.

 Kipeá has prepositions but not postpositions.
 If an adposition relates to a pronoun, it may be prefixed to the adposition.
 Some adpositions have different allomorphs when they follow a pronoun or pronominal prefix.

+Noun classifiers

+Nouns are not overtly marked for class in Kipeá.
+Instead, classifiers are attached to quantifiers, which are placed before the head noun, and adjectives describing "dimension, consistency and colour, according to the shape of the noun's referents", found after the noun.
+12 classifier prefixes are found in Kipeá.